 Sagwan tree: Maintenance tips

 Sagwan tree or teak does not require much time to take care of.
-But if you are trying to grow the tree in a completely new environment, then there are some things to be kept in mind.
+But if you are trying to grow the tree in a completely new environment, then some things must be kept in mind.
 Here are some maintenance tips you should know.

-• Usually, teak demands humid and tropical weather to grow.
+- Usually, teak requires humid and tropical weather to grow.
 It can also tolerate higher temperature levels too.
-If you want to grow teak in a high rainfall zone, then the growth will be the highest.
+If you want to grow teak in a high rainfall zone, the growth will be the highest.

 Source: Pinterest